-The deadline is approaching for the 5th Annual Albuquerque Fractal Challenge!
-Students from the greater Albuquerque Area are invited to enter their fractal images into this exciting contest by midnight April 1, 2014.
+The deadline has been extended for the 5th Annual Albuquerque Fractal Challenge so more people can participate!
+Students from the greater Albuquerque Area are invited to enter their fractal images into this exciting contest by midnight May 1, 2014.

 It’s fun and easy to participate, and we have had winners as young as 3d graders!